SIMulation of tools / tissues interactions for the PLanning of Endovascular devices implantation.

 Main results and on-going work:

 The finite element (FE) method developed by [4] showed efficacy in predicting vascular deformation in the context of endovascular aortic aneurysm repair.
 However, its computational cost is a limitation to its integration into the clinical workflow.
-To reduce significantly the computational cost, a reduced order model (ROM) is being developed at LTSI in collaboration with ANSYS and Therenva companies.
-The approach consists in applying machine learning techniques to reference FEM simulation results obtained from several hundred of cases.
+To reduce significantly the computational cost, a reduced order model (ROM) has been developed at LTSI in collaboration with ANSYS and Therenva companies.
+The approach consists in applying machine learning techniques [6] to reference FEM simulation results obtained from several hundred of cases.

 Bibliography